EJX537/Microgrid/micro-services/PowerView/README.md

 ```

 To change how frequently the program calls the API, change the time.sleep() value in #main. **Remember that the API updates once every 5 minutes**

+To change the outage detection parameters, change the outage_threshold variable.

 To change what database change the following variable values in the file.
 ```